The Required Alternative Society: The Simpler Way.

 Conventional economists are adamant that there is no realistic alternative to leaving these processes to competition within the market.
 The market certainly acts quickly and decisively to maximise ‘efficiency’ (very narrowly defined) but it does so in an unacceptably brutal, unjust and wasteful way.
 How then might these tasks be carried out in the eventual economy of the Simpler Way?
 The argument below is that this will not be so difficult, mainly because of the historically novel conditions the Simpler Way will set.

-The market is usually assumed to be the only way to decide supply.
+The market is usually assumed to be the only way to decide what goods to supply.
 It is taken for granted that planning by central bureaucracies as was the case in the Soviet Union is absurdly unsatisfactory.

 R and D.

 There would be no need to reduce socially-useful R and D or universities providing high-tech training.
-There will be moreresources for these things when we phase out the massive waste of resources producing consumer trivia.
+There will in fact be more resources for these things when we phase out the massive waste of resources producing consumer trivia.

-In the period of transition to the Simpler Way small communities will create their own new money systems and currencies (e.g., LETS) to use in their Economy B. This ‘new money’ can be thought of as simple IOU tokens indicating how much value one has contributed and therefore how much one has the right to take from the produce others have contributed.
+In the period of transition to the Simpler Way small communities might create their own new money systems and currencies (e.g., LETS) to use in their Needs-Driven economies.
+This ‘new money’ can be thought of as simple IOU tokens indicating how much value one has contributed and therefore how much one has the right to take from the produce others have contributed.
 We will simply organise people who previously were idle and poor to start producing things for each other and selling them using these tokens.
-This will enable all those who were cut out of economic activity to produce and sell, via the new Economy B sector which uses this new ‘money’.
+This will enable all those who were cut out of economic activity to produce and sell, via the Needs-Driven economy sector which uses this new ‘money’.
 This form of money enables people with no normal money to produce, sell, and earn … and buy things produced by others within the network.
+However an extensive and thriving operation would have to be set up and organiserd by the town, enabling gardening, baking, cleaning and many other functions to be connected enabling participants in one to earn money to spend in others.
+It is not being assumed that the system can be established by individuals with some limited thing to sell coming togethers is usually the case with LETS systems.

 Capital.

 Obviously larger regions and nations are in an even better position to organise such things as they have more resources within them to draw on.
-Thus, the present taken-for-granted dependence on banks, the finance industry and money markets can be seen to be a serious mistake and a bonanza for the rich.
-It means that instead of organising to do many things for ourselves without borrowing capital, we go to them and pay them maybe twice as much as the dollar cost of the job.
-To avoid that all a co-op or town or nation has to do is create its own money, in the form of IOUs to be paid back by the income the venture will make when it begins to produce for sale.
+Thus, the present taken-for-granted dependence on banks, foreign investment, the finance industry and money markets can be seen to be a serious mistake and a bonanza for the rich.
+It means that instead of organising to do many things for ourselves without borrowing capital, we go to them and pay them maybe twice as much as the dollar cost of the job, and to gt the money to repay we have to compete in the global economy.

 Leisure.